7 Symptoms of Anxiety and How to Overcome Them

 Be the person that inspires others, be more like the friend that you search for a friendship with.

-Remember to take it one step at a time and one day at a time and that time heals everything.
+Remember to take it one step at a time and one day at a time and that time heals.

 I can’t stress this enough how much meditation has helped me in the midst of crappy days.
 Free your body from the physical stress it holds and be present and aware of your surroundings.
 If you don’t know where to start, get yourself a good ol’ pair of headphones and download the app called “Insight Timer” or ” Head Space”.
 You will be so glad you did.

-God always listens, and he is always there to help us when we are anxious.
-There is definite power in prayer.
+& never forget that God always listens, and he is always there to help us when we are anxious.

 Take what you can or want from this and I really hope it will help you as much as it has helped me to know of some of these things.